-Broadly interested in the intersections of Blackness and media, their research explores how Black subjects have historically engaged with various forms of new media.
-Their forthcoming dissertation, “Can You Hear Me Now?
-20th Century Black Feminist Soundwork in Transmission and Reception” is about Black women and girls’ relationship to the radio during the mid-to-late twentieth century.
+Broadly interested in the intersections of Blackness and new media, their forthcoming dissertation, “Can You Hear Me Now?
+20th Century Black Feminist Soundwork in Transmission and Reception” is about Black women and girls’ relationship to the radio during the postwar era.
+Babette holds a B.A. from Brown University in Africana Studies (Honors) and Modern Culture and Media and a MPhil from Yale University in Black Studies and American Studies.

 Panels & Public Speaking